transition-zero/powerplantmatching/asean_test/README.md

-Once you have installed anacondaa or mamba you can run the following command:
+Once you have installed anaconda or mamba you can run the following command:

 ```bash
 mamba env create -f requirements.yaml
 ```

-This will create a new conda environment called `powerplantmatchin-feo` with all the required packages.
+This will create a new conda environment called `powerplantmatching-feo` with all the required packages.

 ## Usage